-- The RedEye tribe in is a tribe of T. rexes.
+- The RedEye tribe consists of T. rexes.

 - The SharpClaw tribe is based slightly more on Allosaurus.
-Their leader, General Scales even seems to resemble a Giganotosaurus a bit more than a T. rex.
+Their leader, General Scales, even seems to resemble a small, anthropomorphic Giganotosaurus a bit more than a T. rex.

 - The appearance of Rexy in the first Tomb Raider game was so iconic that he even made a cameo appearance in Tomb Raider II, III and Golden Mask, later returning in Anniversary.
 Three guesses who's on the menu each time.